greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/client_auth.html.md

     ```

-**Note:** Raising the values of these parameters may cause Greenplum Database to request more shared memory.
+> **Note** Raising the values of these parameters may cause Greenplum Database to request more shared memory.
 To mitigate this effect, consider decreasing other memory-related parameters such as `gp_cached_segworkers_threshold`.

 ## <a id="topic5"></a>Encrypting Client/Server Connections